samorogu/notes/masteringReact/README.md

 1. History can be used to redirect a user
 2. Status is the current state of the object
-3. Match contains information this url match the past we set in the route.
+3. Match contains information this url has that we set on the route.

 ##### Passing Props